-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the City of Butler, Missouri, which comprise the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information as of and for the year ended March 31, 2022, and have issued our report thereon dated September 20, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the City of Butler, Missouri, which comprise the governmental activities, the business-type activities, and each major fund as of and for the year ended March 31, 2023, and have issued our report thereon dated October 26, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit, we considered the City of Butler, Missouri's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal control.
+In planning and performing our audit, we considered the City of Butler, Missouri's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Butler, Missouri's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the City of Butler, Missouri's internal control.